napari/docs/docs/naps/8-telemetry.md

  During the discussion, there is a proposal to use the same approach as used in ImageJ.

- Mean that instead of implementing telemetry on the client side we could implement it on the update server side.
+This would mean instead of implementing telemetry on the client side we could implement it on the update server side.
 The advantage and disadvantage of such a solution is that no user could opt out of telemetry.
 Also, such a method could potentially provide information about the Python version, napari version and list of installed plugins.
 All others will require a mechanism from this NAP.

  It will also require updates on the Napari side as currently we only communicate with the update server when a user opens the plugin manager.
 Also, to have proper information about installed plugins we will need to send information about the list of installed plugins instead of just downloading the information about all plugins from the server.